Home Health Care Agencies

 Median Monthly Cost

-Hawaii's costs are significantly higher than the national average, with home health aide services at $7,505/month, which is 15.8% above the national average of $6,483.
+Hawaii's home health care costs are significantly higher than the national average, with a 15.4% increase for home health aides.

 Care TypeMonthly Costvs.
 National